cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 # What is supported?

 Cypress should run on **all** CI providers.
-We currently have seen Cypress working on the following services (alphabetically sorted):
+We currently have seen Cypress working on the following services:

 CI Provider | Example Project | Example Config
 ----------- | --------------- | --------------